School Bus Seat Belt

 Texas

-Texas laws require that school districts should ensure that new school buses have the three-point shoulder-to-lap seat belts.
+Texas law mandates that school districts ensure new school buses are equipped with three-point shoulder-to-lap seat belts.

 Florida along with Texas and California are the only states in the US that require three-point seat belts as in cars.
 Most other states require lap seat belts in school buses.
 Also, the seat belt laws in Arkansas, Texas, and Louisiana are subject to approval or denial by local jurisdictions.